tracy1233333/remnawave-telegram-shop/readme.md

 ## Inbound Configuration

+The bot supports selective inbound assignment to users:

+- Configure specific inbound tags in the `INBOUND_TAGS` environment variable (comma-separated)
-The `INBOUND_TAGS` environment variable allows you to specify which inbounds will be assigned to users:
+- If specified, only inbounds with matching tags will be assigned to new users

-- If not set, all available inbounds will be assigned to users
+- If no inbounds match the specified tags or the variable is empty, all available inbounds will be assigned
+- This feature allows fine-grained control over which connection methods are available to users

+## Country Configuration

+The bot supports filtering which countries are displayed to users:

+- Configure specific country codes in the `ALLOWED_COUNTRIES` environment variable (comma-separated)
+- If specified, only countries with matching codes will be shown to users
-- If set, only the specified inbounds will be assigned (comma-separated list of tags)
+- If no countries match the specified codes or the variable is empty, all available countries will be shown
-- Example: `INBOUND_TAGS=VLESS_TCP_REALITY,VLESS_XHTTP_REALITY`
+- This feature allows you to limit which VPN locations are displayed to users
+- Country codes should be specified in ISO standard format (e.g., US, NL, DE, FR, SG)

 ## Plugins and Dependencies